AtlanticSouls/Project-Option-B/README.md

 The minimum and maximum loops would use jsr and branching code, along with its mathmatical code to determine the highest value from two of the 5 values at a time.
 Storing the current highest and lowest in their respective locations to later be displayed to the user through output strings.

+To run this program, you'll need an LC-3 simulator or emulator.
+Simply load the program into the simulator and execute it.
+The program will prompt you to enter the test scores, and then display the letter grades and statistics associated with those scores.